 Greenland's resources and geographic position would confer economic and strategic value to the United States.
 But its postcolonial history and unique governance regime complicate the prospect of direct ownership.

-The Arctic's ongoing changes in climate promote both challenges and opportunities.
+The Arctic's ongoing changes in climate pose both challenges and opportunities.
 These are influenced by technology, economic, and other factors.
 Why does climate change in the Arctic matter?
 And what does the United States need to do about it from a security perspective?

 Potential incidents in the Arctic could endanger safety, security, and environmental integrity.
 Regional cooperation and governance will influence demands on the maritime transportation system and the U.S. Coast Guard.
 By making the right investments, the United States can prepare for future problems in the region.